National Department of Agriculture Bursaries

 Affidavits will not be accepted in place of required supporting documents.

-Communication will only be sent to successful applicants.
-If you do not hear from the Department after Grade 12 results are released and after the National Bursary Committee has finalised selections, consider your application unsuccessful.
+If applicants do not receive feedback within 14 days after Grade 12 results are released and after the National Bursary Committee finalises selections, they should consider their application unsuccessful.

-Applicants should prepare the following supporting documents:
+Applicants should prepare the following documents:

 Email: Externalbursaries@nda.gov.za

-For enquiries, applicants may contact:
+For bursary enquiries, applicants may contact the following officials:

-Ms Silindelo DlomoTel: 012 319 7848
+Ms Silindelo DlomoTel: (012) 319 7848

-Ms Bongiwe ShabalalaTel: 012 319 7136
+Ms Bongiwe ShabalalaTel: (012) 319 7136

-Mr Sifiso NkunaTel: 012 319 7201
+Mr Sifiso NkunaTel: (012) 319 7201

 Key Responsibilities